T cell: Regulatory CD4+ T cells

-Regulatory T cells are crucial for the maintenance of immunological tolerance.
+Regulatory T cells are crucial for the maintenance of immune tolerance.
 Their major role is to shut down T cell–mediated immunity toward the end of an immune reaction and to suppress autoreactive T cells that escaped the process of negative selection in the thymus.

 Two major classes of CD4+ Treg cells have been described—FOXP3+ Treg cells and FOXP3− Treg cells.

 Regulatory T cells can develop either during normal development in the thymus, and are then known as thymic Treg cells, or can be induced peripherally and are called peripherally derived Treg cells.
 These two subsets were previously called "naturally occurring" and "adaptive" (or "induced"), respectively.
 Both subsets require the expression of the transcription factor FOXP3 which can be used to identify the cells.
 Mutations of the FOXP3 gene can prevent regulatory T cell development, causing the fatal autoimmune disease IPEX.

 Several other types of T cells have suppressive activity, but do not express FOXP3 constitutively.
 These include Tr1 and Th3 cells, which are thought to originate during an immune response and act by producing suppressive molecules.
 Tr1 cells are associated with IL-10, and Th3 cells are associated with TGF-beta.
 Recently, Th17 cells have been added to this list.